 The first positive effect of long-term marijuana use has to do with the brain.
 Remember a time when stoners were portrayed as dumb and spacy in movies?
 Well, according to science, that’s incorrect.
 Long-term marijuana use doesn’t kill brain cells, but instead, can health promote brain growth, also known as neurogenesis, according to The International Journal of Neuropsychopharmacology.
 Don’t worry, we can’t pronounce that word either.
 The cannabidiol (CBD) in marijuana can boost brain function — at least in people whose brains are fully developed — by making us more creative, focused, and productive.
 Of course, it depends on the strain of marijuana we choose.
 Sativas are known for making us more awake and alert.

 Want proof?
 Okay, here it is.
 Researchers found that CBD causes brain cells in the hippocampus to grow in rats and mice that were involved in marijuana-related studies.
-That’s why CBD is so effective in patients with mood disorders such as anxiety, depression, and bipolar disorder with drastic mood swings.
+That’s why CBD is so effective in patients with mood disorders such as anxiety.
 The hippocampus is responsible for regulating our moods and cognitive function.
 But wait — it gets better!
 Other research studies show marijuana can act as a neuroprotectant that protects the nervous system from damage.
-This, in turn, could lower the chances of a person developing Alzheimer’s Disease, Parkinson’s Disease, or experiencing a stroke.
+This, in turn, could lower the chances of a person experiencing a stroke.

 Plus Side: Balancing Your Bod